-Kevin serves as a US expert on the International Standards Organization (ISO) TC204 Work Group 8 for Intelligent Transport Systems.
+Kevin serves as one of four US experts on the International Standards Organization (ISO) TC204 Work Group 8 for Intelligent Transport Systems.

-In the United States, he serves on two national Transit Cooperative Research Program (TCRP) panels.
+Nationally, he serves on two Transit Cooperative Research Program (TCRP) panels.
 TCRP is an applied research program sponsored by the US Federal Transit Administration that develops near-term, practical solutions to problems facing public transportation.

 Kevin holds a Master of Science Degree in Urban and Regional Planning from Florida State University and is a member of the American Institute of Certified Planners.